 The governor returns to Minnesota after months on the national stage.
 The makeup of the Legislature he will be working with next year remains uncertain, as do his plans when his current term ends in two years.

-Instead of stepping into the vice presidency, Walz will continue the job of leading Minnesota with two years left in his term and a complex budget season fast approaching.
+Instead of stepping into the vice presidency, Walz will continue the job of leading Minnesota with two years left in his term, and a complex state budget season fast approaching.

-But Donald Trump and JD Vance’s win Tuesday leaves Walz’s political future beyond that uncertain.
+Beyond that, Donald Trump and JD Vance’s win leaves Walz’s political future uncertain.

 The 60-year-old Minnesotan’s quick rise from relatively little-known governor to Harris’ No. 2 took many by surprise.
 Walz spent his few months on Harris’ ticket racing through battleground states trying to boost turnout and win over voters with his Midwestern dad brand of politics.